UPDATE: The Legal System of the Peoples’ Republic of Bangladesh

 The legislature is a unicameral, 300-seat body.
 All its members are elected by universal suffrage at least every five years.
 Parliament amended the Constitution in 2011, making a provision for adding 50 seats reserved for women and to be distributed among political parties in proportion to their numerical strength in Parliament (Article 65(3), the Constitution of Bangladesh, 1972).

-For more detail on the Parliament of Bangladesh, visit here.
+For more detail on the Parliament of Bangladesh, visit the Parliament’s website.

-For more details on the Election Commission of Bangladesh, visit here.
+For more details on the Election Commission of Bangladesh (in Bangla), visit the Commission’s website.

-For more detail on election related important laws, visit here.
+For more detail on election related important laws (in Bangla), visit the Bangladesh Election Commission website.

 Besides, article 111 of the Constitution of Bangladesh, 1972 provides that the law declared by the Appellate Division shall be binding on the High Court Division and the law declared by either division of the Supreme Court shall be binding on all courts subordinate to it.
 Therefore, the statutory laws, secondary legislation and judgment laws or precedent along with customs and usage all form the sources of law in Bangladesh.